 However, sometimes this may be unavoidable, or the underlying ticket may have already been pled/resolved.
 If that’s the case, it’s advisable to seek help with the points suspension hearing and potential probationary license hearing.
 Sometimes the suspension hearing can be won on technical grounds (i.e. DMV errors), a short suspension can be negotiated, or a probationary driver’s license can be obtained.
 It seems that probationary driver’s licenses are tougher to obtain if extensive preparation has not been done in advance of the hearing.
 More-favorable restrictions can also be negotiated.

-Attorney Monte J. Robbins has extensive experience in representing clients in point suspension hearings and probationary driver’s license hearings.
-If you are nearing a suspension on points, Mr. Robbins can assist you with representation at your DMV hearing, in court for your traffic ticket (in an attempt to avoid a suspension), and in some cases he may initiate a collateral attack on the underlying ticket which triggered a suspension.
-Contact his Denver office at 303-355-5148 or Greeley office at 970-301-5541 to discuss your case today.
+Denver Traffic Attorney Monte J. Robbins has extensive experience in representing clients in point suspension hearings and probationary driver’s license hearings.
+If you are nearing a suspension on points, Denver Driver’s License Attorney Monte Robbins can assist you with representation at your DMV hearing, in court for your traffic ticket (in an attempt to avoid a suspension), and in some cases he may initiate a collateral attack on the underlying ticket which triggered a suspension.
+Contact Denver Traffic Lawyer Monte Robbins today for an “always free” initial consultation regarding your Colorado traffic matter.